 - A patient with a hyphenated last name moved to a new state and registered as a new patient at a cardiologist practice.
 The cardiology practice queried the TEFCA to learn about the patient's previous diagnoses, tests, and physician notes.
-Based on best practices identified through TEFCA QHIN-QHIN exchange for patient matching, the patient records were able to be matched. - 2.
+Because the TEFCA's QHIN Technical Framework (QTF) requires increased standardization of the data elements used for patient matching, Based on best practices identified through TEFCA QHIN-QHIN exchange for patient matching, the patient records were able to be matched through TEFCA QHIN-QHIN exchange. - 2.
 A skilled nursing facility (SNF) recently implemented an EHR system.
 The new EHR includes interoperability functionality that allows the SNF to electronically send and receive patient health information with a nearby hospital for the first time.
 As a result, the SNF was able to see more patient information from the hospital records at the point of care, share the updated patient record with the hospital, and improve care coordination during transitions to and from the hospital.
-Through the EHR vendor, the SNF administrators also learned about the TEFCA and created a plan to participate so they could send and receive more health information.
+Through the EHR vendor, the SNF administrators also learned about the TEFCA and created a plan to participate so they could send and receive more health information including benefits determination.